RE: Provisions in franchise agreements setting the site of arbitration, mediation, and/or litigation

-May a franchisor in a franchise agreement require the franchisee to arbitrate in a state other than Washington?
+May a franchisor require a franchisee to arbitrate, mediate, and/or litigate in a state other than Washington in a franchise agreement?

-The Securities Administrator finds that it is not in good faith, reasonable or a fair act and practice for a franchisor to require an arbitration clause in a franchise agreement that unfairly and non-negotiably sets the site of arbitration in a state other than Washington by means of an unfair and non-negotiable contract provision.
-Based on this finding, the Securities Administrator finds acceptable a franchise offering that includes a franchise agreement that sets the site of arbitration or mediation unless the agreement specifies that the site of arbitration: (1) in the state of Washington, (2) as mutually agreed upon at the time of arbitration, or (3) as determined by the arbitrator at the time of arbitration or mediation.
+The Securities Administrator finds that it is not in good faith, reasonable, or a fair act or practice for a franchisor to set the site of arbitration, mediation, and/or litigation in a state other than Washington by means of an unfair and non-negotiable contract provision.
+Based on this finding, the Securities Administrator will not register a franchise offering that includes a franchise agreement that sets the site of arbitration or mediation unless the agreement specifies that the site of arbitration or mediation will be: (1) in the state of Washington, (2) as mutually agreed upon at the time of arbitration or mediation, or (3) as determined by the arbitrator or mediator at the time of arbitration or mediation.
 In addition, if litigation is not precluded by the franchise agreement, the franchise agreement must allow a franchisee to bring an action or proceeding arising out of or in connection with the sale of a franchise, or a violation of the Washington Franchise Investment Protection Act, in Washington.